getJv/p8-game-template/README.md

 - There is no intention to infringe copyrights or trademarks.
 All names, brands, and materials mentioned belong to their respective owners.
 - If you are a rights holder and identify any issues, please open an issue so I can promptly adjust/remove the content.

+## Token usage:

+These scripts area helpful but them will cost you tokens.
+**Total tokens used (vendor folder): 1429**

+Remember two things:
+1. This is a usage estimative
+2. You don't need all then vendor scripts in your project, delete them.

 ## AI Usage

 The use of AI tools in this project is limited to: